mayabenowitz/Origins/README.md

 This is the *beginning* of the New Earth.

-The next and *final* phase is the **Divine Creation of Divine technology that disappears into the service and elevation of life.**
+The next phase is the **Divine Creation of Divine technology that disappears into the service and elevation of life.**

 ---